-and other relevant sections of law.
+No Board member may access a licensee's or applicant's file without the Executive Officer's knowledge and approval of the conditions of access except as consistent with the Public Records Act, Information Practices Act, and other relevant sections of law.
 A notation of the Board member's access to the record shall be entered in the file.
 Records or copies of records shall not be removed from the Board's office.

-The Executive Officer shall report to the Board at the next regularly scheduled Board meeting of the Board approval of the conditions of access except as consistent with the Public Records Act, Information Practices Act, file without the Executive Officer's knowledge and
+The Executive Officer shall report to the Board at the next regularly scheduled Board meeting of the Board member's access to official board records.